 "They are so primitive they still call their homeworld 'Dirt'.""Don't your people call your homeworld, "The Place That Holds Our Roots in Safety?""I refuse to allow you to change the subject like that!"

 - Notably consistent in E. E. “Doc” Smith's Lensman series.
 Earth is always referred to as "Tellus" and humans as "Tellurians" in just the same way that all of the other species are named after their planets of origin.

 - The aliens in The Forever War are dubbed Taurans since they were first discovered in a star system that is in the constellation Taurus (as seen from Earth).
 Their real homeworld (and name) are unknown.

 - Usually played straight, but sometimes averted.
-For example, the Twi'leks are from Ryloth and the Yevetha come from N'zoth.
+For example, the Twi'leks are from Ryloth, the Yevetha come from N'zoth, and the Wookiees are from Kashyyyk.
 Even the species that use names derived from their planet will sometimes use atypical variations: the Barabel homeworld is Barab I, and the Bimms come from Bimmisaari.

 - The Perry Rhodan series plays this straight, most species are named after their homeworld, even if individuals were born on another planet.
 This extends to subspecies from settlerworlds as well, if they differ genetically.
 An example would be the Oxtornes from the planet of the same name, a genetically adapted subspecies of humans.
 That said, humans refer to themselves as Terrans first and humans second, if ever.